davidmcq137/JetiLuaDFM/README.md

 simple round earth model, and I've tweaked the Earth radius to give accurate conversions in the New York area.
-I suspect it is only a few percent error on the absolute coords, in other locations and of virtually no concern for relative distances from the local rigin as we are doing here.
+I suspect it is only a few percent error on the absolute coords, in other locations and of virtually no concern for relative distances from the local origin as we are doing here.

 The MGPS provides heading and speed information and is capable of computing speed and heading from the path.
 Other GPSs may note do this